top of page

 Key routines to prioritize in week one:

-• Entrance, role, and exit procedures – Teach students how to enter quietly and find their assigned spots, what to do while you take attendance, and how to exit calmly when class is over.
+• Entrance, roll, and exit procedures — Teach students exactly how to enter the gym, where to go while you take attendance, and how to exit at the end of class.
+Make it boring.
+Make it automatic.

-• Transitioning between activities – Establish clear signals or routines for switching activities or rotating stations to minimize downtime.
+• Transitioning between activities — Establish a clear signal or routine for switching activities or rotating stations.
+This alone will save you enormous amounts of instructional time over the course of the year.

 Build Relationships Through Movement